Quantitative FinanceApril 7, 2026

 Understanding Dark Pools

 Dark pools are private exchanges where institutional investors trade large blocks of securities away from public markets.
 Unlike lit exchanges (NYSE, NASDAQ), dark pools don't display order books or real-time quotes.
-This opacity allows institutions to accumulate or distribute positions without telegraphing their intentions to the market.
+This opacity allows institutions to accumulate or distribute positions without telegraphing their intentions.

 • • Minimize market impact on large orders